 You’ll obviously need to know when you’ll be serving the cake.
 Will it be next week?
 In a few days?

-Yes, I am a big believer in freezing cakes, but if you don’t want to do that, then just bake it a day or two ahead of time.
+I am a big believer in freezing cakes, but if you don’t want to do that, then just bake it a couple of days ahead of time.

-Ok, this question is one that a lot of people struggle with.
+This question is one that a lot of people struggle with.
 Depending on how involved the cake design is, it could take several hours to several days to decorate it.

-If you’re like me and want to get a head start and work ahead, then freezing your cake layers is a must.
+If you’re like me and want to get a head-start and work ahead, then freezing your cake layers is a must.
 Figure out your decorating timeline and determine how many days you’ll need to decorate the cake.

-If it’s really involved and your timeline says you’ll need a couple days to decorate it, then just defrost it the night before you need to start decorating it.
+If it’s really involved and your timeline says you’ll need a couple of days to decorate it, then just defrost it the night before you need to start decorating it.

 If your timeline says it’ll only take you several hours to decorate, then just wait to defrost it, or just bake it the night before.

 When I was selling cakes, some of my cake designs would take several days to accomplish.
 One day would be filling and settling the cakes.
 The next would be to cover it in ganache and fondant, then another would be the actual decorating.

 So none of that even included all the other stuff like actually baking the cakes, making the icing and making the decorations.

-My point is, if you have a big design, you need a plan and that’ll help you determine what day you can bake your cakes.
+My point is, if you have a big design, you need a plan that’ll help you determine what day you can bake your cakes.

 I like to bake my cakes ahead of time, freeze them, then defrost them when I need them.
 It just saves so much time and I recommend it.
 If you freeze them correctly, you can’t tell they’ve been frozen.

 I’ve been contacted by people who think they’re supposed to ALWAYS freeze cakes and I’ve also been contacted by people who are adamantly against freezing cakes.

-I don’t just mean freezing your top tier from your wedding cake and defrosting it a year later.
-That’s really gross and most of the time that’s not actually a good representation of what a cake that’s been frozen tastes like.
+I don’t just mean freezing the top tier from your wedding cake and defrosting it a year later.
+That’s really gross and most of the time that’s not actually a good representation of what a cake that’s been frozen actually tastes like.